TomaszKr/Pesel/README.md

 ## Getting Started

-Used this object for everytime when your project has number PESEL and you must valiadtion it.
+Used this object for every time when your project has number PESEL and you must validation it.

 ### Required